nuscien/trivial/Core/README.md

 ### Retry

-You can create a linear retry policy by `LinearRetryPolicy` or a customized one to process an action with the specific retry policy.
+Create a linear retry policy by `LinearRetryPolicy` or a customized one to process an action with the specific retry policy.
 And you can use `ObservableTask` to observe the state of an action processing.

 ## [Network](../docs/net)